pt-icp-hub/ICP-AI-Hackathon-OnChain-OpenChat/README.md

 npm run dev
 ```

-Your bot will now be running locally and registered to OpenChat.
-You can test it by messaging the bot directly from the OpenChat UI.
+Your bot will now be running locally.

+---

+### 8. Register your bot on Openchat and start messaging it!

+TODO

 ---